xsoc/Bitburner/README.md

 ## Conrtactor
 It searches all servers for coding contracts and attempts to solve what it can.
 Currently it is only solving "Algorithmic Stock Trader I", I plan to slowly add coding contract solutions as I find them.
 It seems likely this will be broken up into multiple scripts in the future for RAM and editing sanity considerations.

+## Contract Type Dump
+Creates a dummy contract of every type available and dumps the contents to the terminal.
+For your convenience, [dump-contract-types.txt](https://raw.githubusercontent.com/xsoc/Bitburner/main/dump-contract-types.txt) contains sample output.

 ## Extract
 Skip this for now, it is literally the example script 'early-hack-template' from the games documentation.
 I hope to change this later, but it does the job for me right now.
 It's only here because you need a script titled extract.js to run the spider below :)